topkecleon/telegram-bot-bash/doc/0_install.md

 ###  Update bashbot

+**Note: all files including 'mycommands.sh' may overwritten, make a backup!**

 1. Go to the directory where you had installed bashbot, e.g.
     * your $HOME directory
     * /usr/local
 2. [Download latest release zip from github](https://github.com/topkecleon/telegram-bot-bash/releases)
+3. Stop all running instances of bashbot
-3. Extract all files to your existing bashbot dir **Note: all files execpt 'mycommands.sh' and 'commands.sh' may overwritten!**
+4. Extract all files to your existing bashbot dir
-4. Save your your current 'commands.sh' and run ```cp commands.sh.dist commands.sh```
-5. Stop all running instances of bashbot at this point latest
-6. Run ```sudo ./bashbot.sh init``` to setup your environment after the update
+5. Run ```sudo ./bashbot.sh init``` to setup your environment after the update

 If you modified 'commands.sh' re apply all changes to the new 'commands.sh'.
 To avoid this all your modifications must be done in 'mycommands.sh' only.